psamsotha/data-structures-algorithms/src/main/java/com/dsaa/lists/linked/singly/README.md

  }
 ```

-<a name="remove-first"></a>
 ### `removeFirst()`

-Removing the first element is simply a reverse of adding the first element.
+Removing the first element is simply a reverse of adding the first element:

 1. If the list is empty, return null
-2. Take the head and make its "next" node the current head
+2. Take the `head` and make its "next" node the current head.
+If this was the
+   only element in the list, this will automatically make the `head` null, as
+   the `head` is also the `tail` when there is only one element.
 3. Decrement the list size
-4. If the list is empty, make the tail null
+4. If the list is empty, make the `tail` null

 ![remove-first](images/remove-first.png)